reliablyhq/documentation/docs/getting-started/install/index.md

 [releases]: https://github.com/reliablyhq/cli/releases

-Once downloaded he appropriate binary, rename it to `reliably`:
+Once you have downloaded the appropriate binary, rename it to `reliably`:

 ```console
 $ mv reliably-darwin-amd64 reliably